User-Led Interaction Design & Automation

 This is reflected in the culminating study of my PhD work: real-world, longitudinal deployment of a robot fitness coach designed and taught, in-situ, by a university fitness instructor.
 The video below presents a short explainer, or you can hear more from me, the fitness instructor and a couple of our participants in this short BBC Click feature.

-Currently, I'm leading work exploring whether this sort of approach can be used to develop novel and ethical interaction strategies whilst also educating users about e.g. mechanisms of machine learning/automation and technology ethics.
+Currently, I'm working to explore whether this sort of approach can be used to develop novel and ethical interaction strategies whilst also educating users about e.g. mechanisms of machine learning/automation and technology ethics.

 Selected Publications